Inuyasha: Plot

 In 1496 Japan, humans and demons (yōkai) battle over the Shikon Jewel (四魂の玉, Shikon no Tama), which is said to grant any wish.
 Kikyo, the priestess who keeps the Shikon Jewel, is in love with the half-demon Inuyasha.
 However, they fall into a deceitful trap and betray each other.
 Inuyasha steals the Shikon Jewel, but the dying Kikyo pins Inuyasha to a tree with a sacred arrow.
 Per Kikyo's will, her body is cremated along with the Shikon Jewel, which disappeared from the era.

 Five hundred years later, Kagome Higurashi lives on the grounds of her family's Shinto shrine, with her mother, grandfather and younger brother.
 On her fifteenth birthday, Kagome is dragged into the enshrined Bone Eater's Well (骨喰いの井戸, Honekui no Ido) by a centipede demon and sent back in time to the Sengoku period in 1546.
 The Shikon Jewel manifests from within the body of Kagome, who is Kikyo's reincarnation, and she desperately frees Inuyasha from the tree to kill the centipede demon.
 When Inuyasha threatens her, Kikyo's sister Kaede subdues him with a magical bead necklace to keep him under control.
-Later, Kagome inadvertently shatters the Shikon Jewel into many shards with an arrow, and they scatter across Japan and into the possession of various demons and humans.
+Later, Kagome inadvertently shatters the Shikon Jewel into many shards with an arrow; they scatter across Japan and into the possession of various demons and humans.

 Inuyasha obtains his father's sword Tessaiga, which places him at odds with his older half-brother Sesshomaru, the wielder of Tenseiga.
-Inuyasha aids Kagome in collecting the shards and dealing with the threats they come across.
+Inuyasha aids Kagome in collecting the shards and dealing with the threats they encounter.
 On their journey, the presence of Naraku, a spider half-demon who was responsible for manipulating Inuyasha and Kikyo, comes to light.
 While pursuing Naraku, Inuyasha and Kagome recruit the young fox demon Shippō, the perverted monk Miroku (whose hand was cursed by Naraku), and the demon slayer Sango and her two-tailed demon cat Kirara.
-Sango's clan was killed when they were tricked by Naraku, and her younger brother Kohaku fell under his control.
+Sango's clan was killed when Naraku tricked them, and her younger brother Kohaku fell under his control.
 Over time, Inuyasha enhances Tessaiga into stronger forms while defeating his enemies.
 His team is loosely allied with Sesshomaru, whom Naraku attempted to manipulate; the resurrected Kikyo, who plans to purify the Shikon Jewel if all shards are collected; and Kōga, the leader of a wolf demon tribe who seeks to avenge his comrades whom Naraku killed.
-As Inuyasha and his friends journey together, he and Kagome begin to fall in love with one another, which is complicated by Inuyasha's lingering feelings for Kikyo.
+As Inuyasha and his friends journey together, he and Kagome begin to fall in love, which is complicated by Inuyasha's lingering feelings for Kikyo.